polterguy/rosetta/README.md

 If Rosetta discovers what it thinks is a *"malicious request"*, then it will immediately close the TCP connection, and not return anything at all to the client.

-This helps protect against a malicious client acquiring meta data information about your server, such as a 404 instead of a 401 response, verifying the existence of a path, etc.
+This helps protect against a malicious client, acquiring meta data information about your server, such as a 404 instead of a 401 response, verifying the existence of a path, etc.

 ### No meta data retrieval for restricted content